seasonSH/DocFace/README.md

         Aaron_Peirsol_0004.jpg
     ...

-For the ID-Selfie dataset, make sure each folder has only two images and is in such a structure:
+For the ID-Selfie dataset, make sure all the foldesr in such a structure, where ID images and selfies start with "A" and "B", respectively :

     Subject1
-        1.jpg
-        2.jpg
+        A001.jpg
+        B001.jpg
+        B002.jpg
     Subject2
-        1.jpg
-        2.jpg
+        A001.jpg
+        B001.jpg
     ...
-Here "1.jpg" are the ID photos and "2.jpg" are the selfies.

 #### 1.2 Face Alignment
 We align all the face images following the [SphereFace](http://openaccess.thecvf.com/content_cvpr_2017/papers/Liu_SphereFace_Deep_Hypersphere_CVPR_2017_paper.pdf).
 The user is recommended to use their code for face alignment.
 It is okay to use other face alignment methods, but make sure all the images are resized to 96 x 112.
 Users can also use an input size of 112 x 112 by changing the "image_size" in the configuration files.